Get started with RCS

 Test your RCS sender

 When the sender status is set to In testing, you can validate the RCS sender by registering test devices and initiating test message flows.
-This stage also allows you to record the sender demonstration video required for launch approval.
+In this stage, you can record the mandatory sender demonstration video required for launch approval.

 -